AdamMc331/AndroidAppTemplate/navigation/README.md

         tab = NavigationTab.ONE, // Enum value
         selected = (selectedTab == NavigationTab.ONE), // Selected if state equals enum value
         onClick = {
-            selectedTab = SelectedTab.ONE // On click, set to our enum value },
+            selectedTab = SelectedTab.ONE // On click, set state to our enum value },
     ),
     // Repeat for other tabs